Multi-year Expert Meeting on Commodities and Development, fourteenth session

 , Switzerland

-The fourteenth session of the Multi-year Expert Meeting on Commodities and Development will be held with physical and remote participation from 9 to 11 October 2023 in Room XXVI of the Palais des Nations.
+The fourteenth session of the Multi-year Expert Meeting on Commodities and Development will be held with physical participation from 9 to 11 October 2023 in Room XXVI of the Palais des Nations.
 It will start at 10 a.m. on Monday, 9 October.

 Background, structure, and purpose of the meeting